 It’s called differentiation.
 Learn about it.
 Embrace it.
 And most importantly, start doing it asap.

-Your writing is bland & reads like everyone else’s
+Your writing is bland and reads like everyone else’s

 “We leverage our state-of-the-art technology to provide consumers with best-in-class solutions.”